Akili built Video Games to Help ADHD in kids

 Eddie Martucci: Exactly.

-Harry Glorikian: But taking a step back here, no one has ever marketed a prescription based video game or won marketing approval from the FDA for such a product.
+Harry Glorikian: But taking a step back here, no one has ever marketed prescription based video games to help ADHD or won marketing approval from the FDA for such a product.
 Right.
 So how did you frame yourself?
 You walk in there and you say, “Hey, here, play this.
 And you’re going to like it.”
 What were the hurdles?
 What did you have to overcome to get regulatory approval for this?
 What was it like dealing with the FDA?

 Eddie Martucci: We even, midway through our regulatory process, brought on a fifth study.
 So we have five studies in our FDA label package.
 So we brought on the most recent study to show to address some questions FDA had around efficacy in the longer run or efficacy along with medication.
 So this was a very rigorous process.
 I always tell people the good news about this is you can trust it when it comes out because this is something that looks and feels a lot like the drug process, right?
 There’s a lot of scrutiny put on the trials and the legitimacy of the trials.
 So so it looked a lot like that.
 It’s highly iterative.
 From a business side, the one tough part with FDA is when you’re when you have a new classification for a product, so a 510K de novo, so they’re creating a classification, there is no hard timeline on the review.
 And so when you’re a startup and you’re building a business, you kind of just keep iterating until you get to a label or not, right?
 And luckily in our case, we did.
 But yeah, I mean, as a startup, you’re going through a nearly two-year approval.
 It’s stressful.
 It’s stressful, but it’s good for the industry, I believe, because it’s really forcing a high bar of science.